-Our group got camp water supply, refilled our own water-bottles in a small river that we passed before reaching the campsite.
+Our group got camp water supply from a clean river that we passed and we refilled our own water-bottles before reaching the campsite.
 The first campsite is at Manny’s Garden, near D2’s summit, surrounded by slender mossy trees.
 Our evening temperature here was chilling so make sure to bring sufficient gears to stay warm and dry.
 Note that the weather can be unpredictable in the mountains.
 It was mid-March, but it was raining on the 2nd and 3rd day of our climb.

 Early morning the next day, we visited Manny’s garden ritual site before summiting D2 then crossed the ridge to Kitanglad.

 When we reached D2 peak, we were rewarded by a sweeping view of the mountains and sea of clouds.
 Not contented, we climbed a tree for the fun of getting a bird’s eye view.